 Chives also bear petite flowers that appear in round clusters whose color may vary from mauve to rose-purple.
 These flowers appear at the top of a stalk without any leaf.
 Chives plants produce flowers during the middle of the spring, while garlic chives bear flowers during the end of the summer.
 The florets of garlic chives are petite, white-hued and star-shaped appearing in loose bunches.

 While it is possible to grow chives indoors with the purpose of using it during the winter months, garlic chive has a propensity to become dormant throughout the winter and, hence, it is not advisable that you grow it indoors in pots.

 The flowers as well as the leaves of both chives varieties are edible.
 You may even consume the garlic chives bulbs.

 Bulbs, flowers, leaves.

 Since long chives have been used in Chinese herbal medicine for treating exhaustion, aid in regulating excessive hemorrhages as well as in the form of an antidote for poisons consumed by people.
-The leaves as well as the bulbs of this plant are applied topically to the areas affected by insect bites and wounds and cuts.
+The leaves as well as the bulbs of this herb are applied topically to the areas affected by insect bites and wounds and cuts.
 The seeds of chives are taken internally to cure disorders related to the liver, kidneys and the digestive tract.

 Garlic chives as well as chives contain high levels of vitamin C. In fact, the leaves of chives are an excellent resource for vitamin A, fiber and potassium too.
 On the other hand, garlic chives contain high amounts of carotene, riboflavin and thiamine.
 Garlic chives also contain significant amounts of a number of minerals, particularly iron and calcium.